codepitbull/vertx-scala-sbt/README.md

-#THIS REPO IS OUTDATED THE OFFICIEAL VERSION IS NOW PART OF VERTX [vertx-sbt-starter](https://github.com/vert-x3/vertx-sbt-starter)
+#THIS REPO IS OUTDATED!
+THE OFFICIEAL VERSION IS NOW PART OF VERTX [vertx-sbt-starter](https://github.com/vert-x3/vertx-sbt-starter)

 This is a quickstart for a Vert.x Scala project.
 It provides a few examples for doing unit-tests.